thanos-io/thanos/docs/components/query.md

                                  Whether to enable extended rate functions
                                  (xrate, xincrease and xdelta).
 Only has effect when used with Thanos engine.
       --query.enforce-tenancy    Enforce tenancy on Query APIs.
-Only responses where the value of the configured tenant-label-name and value of the tenant
+Responses are returned only if the label value of the configured tenant-label-name and the value of
-                                 header matches are returned.
+                                 the tenant header matches.
       --query.lookback-delta=QUERY.LOOKBACK-DELTA
                                  The maximum lookback duration for retrieving
                                  metrics during expression evaluations.